Local and end deformation theorems for uniform embeddings: Abstract

 \section{Abstract}

 A local deformation property for uniform embeddings in metric manifolds (LD) is formulated and its behaviour is studied in a formal view point.
 It is shown that any metric manifold with a geometric group action, typical metric spaces (Euclidean space, hyperbolic space and cylinders) and for $\kappa \leq 0$ the $\kappa$-cone ends over any compact Lipschitz metric manifolds, all of them have the property (LD).
 We also formulate a notion of end deformation property for uniform embeddings over proper product ends (ED).
 For example, the 0-cone end over a compact metric manifold has the property (ED) if it has the property (LD).
 It is shown that if a metric manifold $M$ has finitely many proper product ends with the property (ED), then the group of bounded uniform homeomorphisms of $M$ endowed with the uniform topology admits a strong deformation retraction onto the subgroup of bounded uniform homeomorphisms which are identity over those ends.
-Appendix includes some results on uniform isotopies and Alexander isotopies.
+We also study a role of uniform isotopies in deformation of uniform homeomorphisms and show that Alexander isotopies in $\kappa$-cones induce contractions of some subgroups of groups of bounded uniform homeomorphisms.